fonoster/fonoster/mods/identity/IDENTITY.md

 Creating a resource within a workspace automatically marks it with the workspace's identifier (the accessKeyId).

-> The `accessKeyId` for a user always starts with the prefix `US`, while the `accessKeyId` for a workspace starts with the prefix `GR`, which helps identify the resource owner type.
+> The `accessKeyId` for a user always starts with the prefix `US`, while the `accessKeyId` for a workspace starts with the prefix `WO`, which helps identify the resource owner type.

 ## Role-Based Access Control

-Fonoster Identity relies on Roled-Baed Access Control (RBAC) to offer granular control over parts of the system.
+Fonoster Identity relies on Role-Based Access Control (RBAC) to offer granular control over parts of the system.
 The following type can describe the policy for RBAC within Fonoster Identity.

 ```typescript
 [ { "name": "string", "description": "string", "access": string [] } ]